kelseyhightower/kubernetes-the-hard-way/docs/01-prerequisites.md

 ![proxmox vm hardware](images/proxmox-vm-hardware.PNG)

-The reverse proxy / client tools / gateway VM need to have 2 network interfaces, one linked to the private Kubernetes network (`vmbr8`) and the other linked to the public network (`vmbr0`).
+The reverse proxy / client tools / gateway VM needs 2 network interfaces, one linked to the private Kubernetes network (`vmbr8`) and the other linked to the public network (`vmbr0`).

 ![proxmox vm hardware](images/proxmox-vm-hardware-gw.PNG)